 Single Slider Crank Chain

-The link 1 corresponds to the frame of the engine, which is fixed.
+Link 1 corresponds to the frame of the engine, which is fixed.
 The link 2 corresponds to the crank; link 3 corresponds to the connecting rod and link 4 corresponds to cross-head.
 As the crank rotates, the cross-head reciprocates in the guides and thus the piston reciprocates in the cylinder.

-It may be noted that the relative motions between the various links is not changed in any manner through the process of inversion, but their absolute motions (those measured with respect to the fixed link) may be changed drastically.
+It may be noted that the relative motions between the various links are not changed in any manner through the process of inversion, but their absolute motions (those measured concerning the fixed link) may be changed drastically.

 Types of inversion

 1. Four bar chain or quadric cycle chain